Charities In Wolverhampton

 Mentor Link

-Beneficiary group, EducationThe provision of a one to one mentoring service to young people who are at risk of disengaging from their learning.
+Beneficiary group, EducationThe provision of a one to one mentoring service to young adults who are at risk of disengaging from their learning.
 Our aim is to improve their engagement in learning and the service is delivered mainly but not exclusively delivered in schools and can include support to the families of these young people.
 Mentor link operates in the Midlands and South Midlands area.

 The Worgan Trust